 A lot of people don’t even know what KLPAC is.
 You can’t get caught up in keeping up appearances if there isn’t pressure to have one.
 Or maybe I’m just that guy who sneaks off after the show.

 More money means more stakes performing in Singapore; people don’t have time for your bullshit.
-So show up on time, bring your best, stay humble, and always ready to learn.
+So show up on time, bring your best, stay humble and always be ready to learn.
 Other than that, hire good producers.
 Or learn to do it well.

 As a young creative, what would you like to see more of from your generation of artists?

-Humility, sensitivity, goodwill, self-reflection, self-love, and making work you care about.
+Humility, sensitivity, goodwill, self-reflection, self-love and making work you care about.
 Those are my compasses, I think.
-They serve me well.
-Also, seek not to burn bridges, but to make allies.
-Artists should all be on the same side, and we'll achieve more together.
+They’ve served me well.
+Also, seek not to burn bridges but to make allies.
+Artists should all be on the same side, and we’ll achieve more together.

 What kind of an audience member are you?

 I love to get lost in the world, to be tickled and brought on a journey.
-If there’s good food, heck yeah - the more senses the better.
-That’s not always possible, of course, so when that happens I like to think constructively about the performance.
+If there’s good food, heck yeah — the more senses the better.
+That’s not always possible, of course.
+When that happens, I like to think constructively about the performance.
 Why didn’t I like that?
 How could it have been better, realistically and ideally?
-I also like to look at the lights in the rigging before the show starts, but I don’t know enough so I just end up being satisfied knowing what lights they are.
+I also like to look at the lights in the rigging before the show starts, but I don’t know enough, so I just end up being satisfied knowing what lights they are.

 Who needs to go to the theatre the most, in today’s world?

 For me, what’s beautiful about the theatre is that it serves everyone (or at least it should).
-For a society getting lost in numbers and productivity, everyone could use a healthy dose of humanity, and theatre has that potential, but we have to create the shows first.
-And bring the shows to the audience.
-That’s what’s special about the theatre - people get to see stories intimately about them, by people just like them, in potentially any space.
+For a society getting lost in numbers and productivity, everyone could use a healthy dose of humanity.
+Theatre has that potential, but we have to create the shows first and bring them to the audience.
+That’s what’s special about the theatre.
+People get to see stories intimately about them, by people just like them, in potentially any space.
 Theatre can have the vitality of a live concert, and when the song is about you, that melody resonates right to your soul.

 But who needs to go the most?
 Politicians, probably.

-There’s an understandable fear about free speech being a politician, and some people will leap at the chance to criticise, right?
+There’s an understandable fear about free speech for politicians, and some people will leap at the chance to criticise, right?
 But you’ve got to keep your feet on the ground, being anywhere high up.
 Humility serves us all well.
 I think it’s healthy.